utopia-foss/utopia/README.md

 ### Utopia versioning
 Utopia deliberately avoids versioning: You will neither find exact version numbers nor periodic releases of Utopia.
-Instead, the main idea is to always use the latest version of the framework.
+Instead, the idea is to always use the latest version of the framework.

 Despite the above approach towards versioning, large infrastructure changes are indicated by an increase in a major version (`vX`) and a corresponding [release branch](https://gitlab.com/utopia-project/utopia/-/branches?state=all&search=v) of the same name.
 We do not specify minor version numbers or patch numbers because we do not want to suggest that there is a versioning scheme; we'd like you to "live at HEAD".